aDDM-Toolbox/ADDM.cpp/README.md

 $ docker build -t {USER_NAME}/addm-toolbox:addm.cpp -f ./Dockerfile .
 ```

-You can exit the container with Ctrl+C or the command `exit`.
+You can exit the container with Ctrl+D or the command `exit`.
 Note that this will permanently delete any changes or new files you created in your container unless saved in `/home`.

 ## Local Installation ##